darknight/tabby-interview/README.md

 ### Graceful shutdown

-To quit sender/receiver gracefully, we listen to `SIGINT` signal, `tokio` has built-in support for this.
+To quit receiver gracefully, we listen to `SIGINT` signal, `tokio` has built-in support for this.

 When receiver quits, it will remove the PID file generated when it starts.